Your Baby at 33 Weeks Pregnant

 Scaling up.
 You'll continue putting on about a pound a week until just before delivery.
 Don't try to slow your weight gain: Your baby needs the extra pounds right now.
 There'll be plenty of time to lose weight after he's born.

 Wrestling with wrist pain.
 If your wrists and fingers feel achy, painful, or numb, you're not alone.
-Many pregnant women develop carpal tunnel syndrome, characterized by swelling around the nerves at the wrist.
+Many pregnant women develop carpal tunnel syndrome, characterized by swelling around the nerves at the wrist, due to water retention.
 The pain and swelling will probably disappear after you deliver.
 In the meantime, try shifting your sleeping position so that you're not putting any pressure on your hands or wrists.
-Wear a wrist brace to keep your wrist extended.
+You may also want to wear a wrist brace to keep your wrist extended.
 If possible, reduce any repetitive motion — typing or piano playing, for example.
 If your pain is not relieved by these measures and continues to be severe, contact your healthcare provider.